What is a Topographical Survey?

 What is a PAS128 Utility Survey?

-A PAS128 Utility Survey is a type of survey that aims to locate and map underground utility infrastructure within a specified area.
+A PAS 128 Utility Survey in the UK is a type of survey that aims to locate and map underground utility infrastructure within a specified area.
 PAS128 stands for Publicly Available Specification 128, which is a specification developed by the British Standards Institution (BSI) for the detection, verification, and location of underground utilities.

 The purpose of a PAS128 Utility Survey is to provide accurate and reliable information about the location, depth, and nature of buried utility services, such as water pipes, gas lines, electric cables, telecommunications networks, drainage systems, and other underground assets.
 This information is essential for planning and design purposes, ensuring safe excavation, reducing the risk of utility strikes, and minimizing costly delays or disruptions during construction projects.